History of GOO!

 Lessen our fossil fuel consumption and reliance on foreign oil by promoting personal and business energy conservation measures and petroleum addiction reduction education.

-Actively encourage the development of renewable resources as alternative fuels.
+Actively promote and support the development and adoption of renewable energy resources as safe, sustainable alternatives to fossil fuels.

 Monitoring & Awareness